 In short: a lot of effort and frustration for unlikely maybe-successes.

 The core objectives of Fate and Challenge have always included self-help, education and destigmatization.
-I have wanted to drastically expand on these for around 10 years and to operate them more professionally in the future: developing educational material/workshops and proactively approaching disseminators and institutions.
+I have wanted to drastically expand on these since 2016 and to operate them more professionally in the future: developing educational material/workshops and proactively approaching disseminators and institutions.
 I thought that the addition of a forum and more team members would distribute the workload and thus create the capacity to do more.
-But the everyday administration of the forum, dealing with attackers and organisational tasks pushed still kept us all fully occupied.
-In that situation, would it be wise to bring in politics as an additional energy guzzler?
+These plans were always approved verbally by the team, even when we later founded the association.
+Nevertheless, for years I only saw two such actions—and a whole lot of one-off initiatives.
+The daily operation of the forum, the attacks of 2018, users who pushed our team to its limits, internal disagreements – that took up all of our time and energy.
+And then you bring in politics as an additional drain on resources?
+Or prioritize new, uncoordinated personal ambitions over this expansion of FCA’s core goals?

 In short: worthwhile efforts and definite successes.